Boilerplate-Factory/swift-boiler/README.md

 # Swift::Boiler

 Swift-Boiler is a tool developed for iOS developers to speed up the process of implementing views, models, controllers, and many other common patterns found in an iOS project.
-Inspired by the swift syntax and the simplicity of the Rails generate tool, Swift-Boiler is simple to use boiler plate code generator that will get you up running in no time.
+Inspired by the swift syntax and the simplicity of the Rails generate tool, Swift-Boiler is a simple to use boiler plate code generator that will get you up running in no time.

 ## Installation